Jean-Sébastien Jacques

 Jean-Sébastien Dominique Francois Jacques (born October 1971) is a former chief executive officer of Rio Tinto Group.
 He succeeded Sam Walsh in July 2016.
 He was succeeded by Jakob Stausholm in early 2021.

-He resigned as CEO in 2020 following a week of international controversy over Rio Tinto's legal destruction of Juukan Gorge, a priceless Australian Aboriginal sacred site which had evidence of 46,000 years of continual human occupation.

-Jacques had been named by the Harvard Business Review as one of the world's best chief executives prior to his departure of Rio Tinto in 2020.
+Jacques had been named by the Harvard Business Review as one of the world's best chief executives in 2019.

 Early life

 Jacques was born in France in October 1971.
 He attended the Lycée Louis-le-Grand in Paris before studying engineering at École Centrale Paris.

 Career

 Prior to Rio Tinto, Jacques was group strategy director for Tata Steel.

 Jacques joined Rio Tinto in 2011, and became head of copper and coal businesses.

 Jacques became deputy CEO in March 2016, and CEO in July 2016.

 During his tenure, Jacques set an ambition for Rio Tinto Group to become net carbon neutral by 2050 underpinned by a commitment to invest around $1 billion between 2020 and 2025.

 He entered into a series of partnerships with several customers and partners to address climate change and environmental challenges: with Apple and Alcoa to develop new aluminium technologies (2018), with China Baowu Steel Group, the largest steel maker in China and Tsinghua University(2019)., and with Nippon steel, the largest steel maker in Japan (2020).
 He exited all Rio Tinto Group coal assets between 2016 and 2018, ahead of the industry.

-Jacques took accountability for the legal destruction of a sacred Australian Aboriginal site at Juukan Gorge despite the fact that the decision to blast the cave was made before he became CEO.
-The 46,000-year-old sacred Aboriginal site was destroyed with explosives in May 2020.
-In front of the commission of enquiry Jacques said that in 2013 the group had three other options to develop its mine without damaging the sacred site.
+In May 2020, Rio Tinto legally demolished an Indigenous site, the Juukan Gorge, with explosives, igniting international outrage amid the height of the Black Lives Matter movement and the lead-up to Australia's failed Indigenous Voice referendum.
+In front of the commission of enquiry Jacques said that in 2013 the group had three other options to develop its mine without damaging the ancient site.
 "The difference between the fourth option and the other three options was eight million tonnes of high-grade iron ore" (82 million euros).
 The fourth option was chosen to blast the cave and a section 18 (authorisation to disturb the site) was granted in 2013 under the previous CEO, Sam Walsh.